Ciurcopterus: Classification

 Ciurcopterus has been noted as possessing a mix of features from both more primitive pterygotioids such as Slimonia and more derived members of the group firmly within the Pterygotidae.
 For instance, its appendages share striking similarities with those of Slimonia but its carapace and more importantly its undivided genital appendage (a characteristic of pterygotid eurypterids) places it within the Pterygotidae.
 C. ventricosus, also referred to as the "Kokomo pterygotid" after the site of its discovery, does possess some smaller differences compared to the rest of the Pterygotidae, such as keels running down the dorsal side of the pretelson.
 The enlarged chelicerae and claws present in all other pterygotids are unknown in Ciurcopterus since they have as of yet not been preserved in fossils, though this does not rule out that it had them.
 The combination of features in Ciurcopterus demonstrates that all the diagnostic characteristics of the Pterygotidae did not appear at the same time, suggesting that the evolution of these features was gradual.

 The cladogram below is based on the nine best-known pterygotid species and two outgroup taxa (Slimonia acuminata and Hughmilleria socialis).
-The cladogram also contains the maximum sizes reached by the species in question, which have been suggested to possibly have been an evolutionary trait of the group per Cope's Rule ("phyletic gigantism").
+The cladogram also contains the maximum sizes reached by the species in question, which have been suggested to possibly have been an evolutionary trait of the group per Cope's rule ("phyletic gigantism").

 Paleoecology

 The Late Silurian Kokomo limestone that yielded the known fossils of C. ventricosus has also preserved fossil remains of numerous other eurypterid species and genera, including Erieopterus limuloides, Carcinosoma newlini, Onychopterella kokomoensis and Kokomopterus longicaudatus.
-Fossils of various other organisms have also been recovered, including algal stromatolites, corals (such as Halysites), small cephalopods (such as Protokionoceras) and leperditiid ostracods.
+Fossils of various other organisms have also been recovered, including a xiphosuran Ciurcalimulus, algal stromatolites, corals (such as Halysites), small cephalopods (such as Protokionoceras) and leperditiid ostracods.
 Two species of the conodont Spathognathodus (S. eosteinhornensis and S. snajdri) have also been recovered from the formation.

 The presence of stromatolites, molds of evaporate crystals and other features suggest that the Kokomo formation was primarily composed of very shallow environments.
 Geological features of the formation, such as the argillaceous (resembling clay) limestone, suggests that the Silurian environment of the region might have been quiet and lagoonal.
 The bottom conditions were possibly anoxic and the environment might have been supratidal and hypersaline at large.

 Reconstructing the precise ecological role of Ciurcopterus may prove difficult as studies on the paleoecology of other pterygotid eurypterids have mainly focused not only on how visually acute they would have been in life, but also on the morphology of their claws and chelicerae, which are lacking in the known fossil Ciurcopterus specimens.
 Though derived pterygotids, such as Acutiramus, Jaekelopterus and Pterygotus, had divergent and specialized ecological roles, more basal genera, such as Erettopterus, were more generalized predators.